caiguangya/fair-topk/README.md

 # Finding a Fair Scoring Function for Top-k Selection: From Hardness to Practice

 ## Overview
-This repository hosts codes for *Finding a Fair Scoring Function for Top-k Selection: From Hardness to Practice* ([arXiv](https://arxiv.org/abs/2503.11575)).
+This repository hosts code for *Finding a Fair Scoring Function for Top-k Selection: From Hardness to Practice* ([arXiv](https://arxiv.org/abs/2503.11575)).

-The `main` branch is all you need for reproducing experimental results and the `preprocessing` branch contains codes for data preprocessing.
+The `main` branch is all you need for reproducing experimental results and the `preprocessing` branch contains code for data preprocessing.

 ## Build
 ### Containerization (recommended)